matteocitterio/LSN_Citterio/README.md

 CFLAGS = -Wall -O3 -std=c++11
 LIBS = -larmadillo
 ```
-Please make sure this work out with your current configuration.
+Please make sure this works out with your current configuration.
 All the docs [here](https://arma.sourceforge.net/)